ehubbell/vite-plugin-size/README.md

 ## Usage

-Simply add the plugin and make sure to declare the build directory:
+Simply add the plugin and declare the directory (optional) you want to measure:

 ```ts
 // vite.config.ts